 Condensation is also an indicator that the air inside your home is overly humid.
 So it’s not only the area surrounding the windows that’s at risk; your whole home might be.

 Humidity may cause the color of your walls to fade and discolor.
-Furthermore, when paint and wallpaper are exposed to damp for an extended period of time, they might peel off.
+Furthermore, when paint and wallpaper are exposed to dampness for an extended period, they might peel off.

 Additionally, your whole home may begin to smell musty and unpleasant.
 You’re at risk of facing a particularly hazardous adversary since wet regions give ideal dwelling conditions for mold.

 Mold is not only dangerous to your property, but it is also dangerous to your health.
-If the home is exposed to high levels of humidity for an extended period of time, the whole structure may disintegrate.
+If the home is exposed to high levels of humidity for an extended period, the whole structure may disintegrate.
 I won’t go into depth now since I have an entire essay regarding humidity in the house.
 However, you may learn more about this subject there.